 4.There is an enormous economic progression because of the festival during this time as the numbers suggest Brazil is said to have welcomed nearly a million tourists to the city during the carnival, who usually spend millions of dollars.
 The hotels and restaurants are benefitted by large during the times pf the festival.

 5.The biggest attraction of the carnival is when the city’s top samba schools participate and compete at the samboromo with amazing parades of floats that includes thousands of dancers.
 Their performance last for an hour each, and is done until dawn.

 6.The carnival is always held 40 days prior to the easter.
 And it is 7 day long celebration officially though unofficially the whole month goes by in the festive mood and the people can be seen enjoying the carnival and its celebrations even goes on after it is officially over.

-- Those taking part in the Samba Parade are often from the local communities such as the fuvelas.
-They practice and make their costumes and floats all year.
-Each area has their own samba school and they compete against their local rivals in the carnival.
+7.The people who take part in the parades are mostly from the slums of the city.
+They practice for months and make their costumes and floats by putting effort throughout the year.
+The whole city is divided into different zones and each zone has their own samba school and they all enthusiastically compete against each-other in the carnival.